itn-trust/itn-did-spec/README.md

 - An implementation of the W3C Verifiable Credential Issuance and Verification standard both as REST APIs and as DIDcomm endpoints
 - Implementation of ITN Data Sharing APIs both as REST APIs and as DIDcomm endpoints
 - An implementation of ITN Core Services functionality via DIF DIDcomm
-- An implementation of the [W3C/DIF Encrypted Data Vault](https://identity.foundation/confidential-storage/) for document storage currently utilizing CouchDB with Leader-Leader replication
+- An implementation of the [W3C/DIF Encrypted Data Vault](https://identity.foundation/confidential-storage/) for document storage

-Integration of an ITN Agent in any application is achieved through the ITN SDK.
+ITN Agent Integration can be achieved through an SDK, as utilized by the ITN.

 ![ITN Agent](./docs/images/ITN%20Agent.jpg)